TobiWo/eth-duties/docs/configuration/mode.md

 **Note** If you do not omit attestation or sync-committee duties with `--omit-attestation-duties` or `--omit-sync-committee-duties` these are also considered as valid duties for the cicd modes.
 For a more fine granular setting on attestation duties please check the [chapter about --mode-cicd-attestation-time and --mode-cicd-attestation-proportion](#mode-cicd-attestation-time-and-mode-cicd-attestation-proportion)

+**Note on ptc duties** Payload timeliness committee (ptc) duties, introduced with the Glamsterdam upgrade ([EIP-7732](https://eips.ethereum.org/EIPS/eip-7732)), are **never** considered relevant duties for any cicd mode.
+Missing a ptc duty is neither reward nor slashing relevant, and with 512 validators assigned per slot it would otherwise block nearly every pipeline run.
+This is independent of `--omit-ptc-duties`, which only controls whether these duties are logged to the console.

 ## What are relevant duties

 In the following sub chapters I will often refer to relevant duties.
 This is a short explanation.
 Relevant are: